karamdaaboul/Cooperative_Load_Transport_Quadrotors/README.md

 # Project: Cooperative Load Transport with group of Quadrotors
 Overview
 ---
 We address the problem of cooperative transportation of a cable-suspended payload by multiple quadrotors.
 This work based on the work which is maded by Kumar and Sreenath [1].
 In the beginning, we determine the equations describing the dynamics of the system.
-Then we define the differentiall flatness of a dynamic system and determine the input vector of our system.
+Then we define the differentiall flatness of a dynamic system and determine the flat output vector of our system.

 More text.
 Another citation.[^fn2]